w3f/Grants-Program/applications/CryptoCitizen.md

 We will create a **rule engine** to organize some rules to measure users behavior.
 If found some problem user, we can detect it and make it right.

 #### Game Design Document (GDD)
-1. Game Title: CryptoBot
+1. Game Title: CryptoCitizen
 2. Game Genre: Action-adventure, ‎sandbox, (it might become a Roguelike)
 3. Game Perspective: Third person
 4. Game Mode(s):
     * Single player
     * Multi player (optional)
-5. Core Idea: CryptoBot's background is a Space cruiser pilot because of the failure landed on an unknown planet.
+5. Core Idea: CryptoCitizen's background is a Space cruiser pilot because of the failure landed on an unknown planet.
 Then leave this planet through exploration, building, crafting.
 6. Goal: First phase will be leave this planet.
 7. Game Play:
     1. Objective: